Not sure what career to choose? Contact us

-This service is available through North Coast TAFE to support any enrolled students who are experiencing difficulty with their course work.
+This service is available through TAFE NSW to support any enrolled students who are experiencing difficulty with their course work.
 We also have student counsellors available to assist with other non-study related issues your apprentice or trainee may be experiencing.

 Employment Assistance Fund